linux-rdma/rdma-core/doc/rst/ibportstate.8.in.rst

         initial LID route with directed routing to the peer) which can only be done on a switch.
 This peer port validation feature of query op requires LID routing to be functioning in the subnet.

+        **mkey, mkeylease, and mkeyprot** are only allowed on CAs, routers, or switch port 0 (An error is generated if attempted on external switch ports).
+Hexadecimal and octal mkeys may be specified by prepending the key with '0x' or '0', respectively.
+If a non-numeric value (like 'x') is specified for the mkey, then ibportstate will prompt for a value.

 Addressing Flags